 The following table details the Group's sensitivity to a 5% increase and decrease in the New Taiwan dollar and RMB (the functional currency) against the relevant foreign currencies.
 The sensitivity rate used when reporting foreign currency risk internally to key management personnel and representing management's assessment of the reasonably possible change in foreign exchange rates is 5%.
-The sensitivity analysis included only outstanding foreign currency-denominated monetary items and foreign exchange forward contracts designated as cash flow hedges and their adjusted translation at the end of the year for a 5% change in foreign currency rates.
-A positive number below indicates a decrease in pre-tax profit and other equity associated with the New Taiwan dollar strengthening 5% against the relevant currency.
-For a 5% weakening of the New Taiwan dollar against the relevant currency, there would be an equal and opposite impact on pre-tax profit and other equity, and the balances below would be negative.
+The sensitivity analysis included only outstanding foreign currency-denominated monetary items and foreign exchange forward contracts designated as cash flow hedges and adjusted their translation at the end of the year for a 5% change in foreign currency rates.
+A positive number below indicates a decrease in pre-tax profit and other equity associated with the New Taiwan dollar and RMB strengthening 5% against the relevant currency.
+For a 5% weakening of the New Taiwan dollar and RMB against the relevant currency, there would be an equal and opposite impact on pre-tax profit and other equity, and the balances below would be negative.

-USD Impact JPY Impact

-For the Year Ended December 31 For t he Year En ded Decer mber 31
+USD Impact JPY Impact For the Year End For the Year Ended December 31 ded December 31 2024 2023 2024 2023 Profit or loss \$ 11,801 \$ 31,043 \$ 10,351 \$ 5,873 b) Interest rate risk

-2023 2022 2023 20 22

-\$ 31,043 \$ 35,093 \$ 5,873 \$

-b) Interest rate risk